Skip to page content

 • h-100dvh — height expands to 100dvh, e.g. for making “full cover” panels

-• h-max-100dvh — height constrained to 100dvh, e.g. for tall sidebars (use this with overflow-y)
+• h-max-100dvh — height is constrained to 100dvh, e.g. for tall sidebars (use this in conjunction with overflow-y)

 Baselayer uses 100dvh (dynamic viewport height) that gives a different viewport height for some devices — i.e. it compensates for the retracting interface toolbars on iOS Safari.